Earning Your Marketing Degree Online

 Scholarships for Marketing Students

 With a wide variety of financial aid options for online students, many seek out scholarships in pursuit of “free” money (that does not have to be repaid) to help fund their education.
 As with many of the most common majors and concentrations, marketing-specific scholarships are available to students earning an online marketing degree.
-Because many Internet marketing schools online offer marketing as a business concentration or as part of a related program, some marketing scholarships are also applicable to students in business, public relations, media, and even graphic design.
+Because many Internet marketing schools online offer marketing as a business administration concentration or as part of a related program, some marketing scholarships are also applicable to students in business, public relations, media, and even graphic design.
 Below are just some of the scholarships available to students pursuing a marketing degree:

 - Marketing EDGE Scholarship Award